Akkadia Immobilienvermittlung GmbH

 by AKKADIA - 15.
 Jun 2021

 Vienna is the most livable city in the world.
 At least that's what Mercer and The Economist say.
-The Viennese are somehow proud of it, yet they never miss an opportunity to complain.
-About the tourists, delayed public transport, the wind.
+The Viennese are somewhat proud of it, but nonetheless, they never miss an opportunity to complain.
+About the tourists, late public transport, the wind.
 Especially the wind.
-There’s always something.
-People just enjoy grumbling here.
-Let’s take a moment to appreciate the beautiful sides of Vienna.
-Let’s take a close look at it.
+There's always something.
+People here just like to grumble.
+Let's take a moment to appreciate the beautiful sides of Vienna.
+Let's take a close look at it.
 What makes Vienna so livable?
 How do we differ from other cities?
-(Aside from grumbling.)
+(Aside from the complaining.)

 SOUP

 When it comes to food, people come together, they say.
-Whether it's the Sachertorte in the coffeehouse, the Blunzn in the Buschenschank, or the typical Wiener Schnitzel in the tavern.
+Whether it's Sachertorte in a café, Blunzn in a Buschenschank, or the typical Wiener Schnitzel in a tavern.
 Of course, with soup beforehand.
-Preferably Frittaten.
-Hardly any other cuisine is influenced by as many factors as Viennese cuisine.
-The city was once even referred to as 'the largest tavern of the Holy Roman Empire.'
-And when it comes to street food, we have our own interpretation: sausage stands!
+Preferred with Frittaten.
+Almost no other cuisine is shaped by so many influences as Viennese cuisine.
+The city was once referred to as "the largest tavern of the Holy Roman Empire."
+And we have our very own interpretation of street food: sausage stands!
 What would Vienna be without them?
-Even Bruno Kreisky never missed his weekly sausage at Leo's sausage stand.
-Vienna truly has a lot to offer in terms of culinary delights.
-We're happy about it!
+Bruno Kreisky never missed his weekly sausage at Leo's sausage stand.
+So, Vienna really has a lot to offer culturally in terms of food.
+We're happy about that!

 GREEN

-It is so green when Viennese flowers bloom.
+It greens so green when Viennese blossoms bloom.
 Or something like that.
 Yes, Vienna is not only super urban but also super green.
-Namely, a whole 49.6% of the total area.
+In fact, a whole 49.6% of the total area.
 So two-thirds, as a Viennese would say.
-In reality, it’s fifty-fifty.
+Fifty-fifty in reality.
 In a thousand minus ten parks, the Viennese have the opportunity to relax.
-Or to engage in sports activities.
-However one prefers to approach it.
-If that’s not enough, one only needs to take a tram – it’s not far to the nearest forest.
+Or to exercise.
+However one prefers to manage it.
+If that's not enough, just take a tram – it’s not far to the next forest.

 & PARTY

-For those who don't want to go into the woods or simply can't sit still, there is also plenty to do in Vienna.
-Danube Island Festival, city festival, Vienna Festival Weeks, film festival.
-And then there are countless bars, clubs, and events.
+For those who do not want to go into the woods or simply cannot sit still, there is also plenty to do in Vienna.
+Danube Island Festival, City Festival, Vienna Festival Weeks, Film Festival.
+And then there are the countless venues, clubs, and events.
 You really won't get bored in Vienna.
 And the best part: Much of it is also free!
 Anyone looking for inspiration for activities should definitely check out our district series.

-Some things in Vienna are as certain as Amen in prayer: For example, the locals flock to the heuriger in autumn.
-The centuries-old tradition of celebrating a new wine vintage is a hallmark and integral to Viennese culture.
-It is even recognized as an (intangible) UNESCO World Heritage!
-The heuriger makes the end of summer a little less painful and life in Vienna simply more beautiful.
-And if you don’t meet a Viennese at the heuriger, they are sitting in a coffeehouse celebrating the world-famous coffeehouse culture.
+Some things in Vienna are as certain as Amen in prayer: For example, the locals head to the Heurigen in autumn.
+The centuries-old tradition of celebrating a new wine harvest is a unique feature that cannot be imagined without Vienna’s culture.
+And it is even (intangible) UNESCO World Heritage!
+The Heurige makes the end of summer a little less painful and life in Vienna simply more beautiful.
+And if you don’t meet a Viennese at the Heurige, they are sitting in a coffee house celebrating the world-famous coffee house culture.
 By the way, also a World Heritage.
-Let’s be honest.
-Don’t we have it really nice?
-As the former mayor said: “My Vienna is not stupid!”
+Let's be honest.
+Isn’t it really nice here?
+As the former mayor once said: “My Vienna is not stupid!”
 He is right.